What Is an IRA and How Does it Work?

 It’s simple.
-You can open up an Individual Retirement Arrangement—often known as an Individual Retirement Account (IRA).
+You can start investing by opening an IRA or Individual Retirement Arrangement—often known as an Individual Retirement Account.

 If you’re a non-employed or low income earning spouse, there’s an option for you, too.

 And if you're rolling over an old 401(k) read this.

 Unless otherwise noted, the information below is from this IRS publication.

 Your contributions to a traditional IRA are generally deductible* on your tax returns.